lionix-team/seo-manager/README.md

 `SeoManager::metaTitleDynamic()`

-`SeoManager::metaOpenGraph()` - Can receive property variable to get value of some OG property
+`SeoManager::metaOpenGraph()` - Can receive property variable to get the value of some OG property

 *Example*